varlink/varlink.github.io/Home.md

 ```

 ## Protocol
-Varlink can operates on transports that support connections.
 All messages are encoded as JSON objects and terminated with a single `NUL` byte.

 For simplicity reasons and to minimize the state a client needs to track; for every connection, the service sends its responses in the same order that the requests were received.
 Requests can be [pipelined](https://en.wikipedia.org/wiki/HTTP_pipelining) but not multiplexed; a pending method reply occupies the connection.